OpsAgent: An Evolving Multi-agent System for Incident Management in Microservices: Experiments

 \subsection{Ablation Study}

-To validate the contribution of \name's core modules, we conduct an ablation study under different conditions: \textbf{A1}: without data processor, \textbf{A2}: without multi-agent collaboration, \textbf{A3}: without reflection, \textbf{A4}: without PPO fine-tuning.
+To validate the contribution of \name's core modules, we conduct an ablation study under different conditions: \textbf{A1}: without data processor, \textbf{A2}: without cross-review mechanism, \textbf{A3}: without reflection, \textbf{A4}: without PPO fine-tuning.
 As shown in Table~\ref{tab:ablation}, \name (trained with 60\% cases) outperforms all the variants and the results reveal three key findings: (1) \textbf{Textual data descriptions are necessary for LLM reasoning (A1)}.
 For A1, we still filter the anomalous observability data to fit the context window, but feed them in their original form rather than as structured textual descriptions.
 We observed that LLMs struggle to deal with massive numerical inputs, leading to unstable reasoning, while structured textual descriptions expose salient cues and enable more reliable inference.
-(2) \textbf{Role-specialized collaboration is pivotal under complex IM scenarios (A2)}.
-For A2, we replace the multi-agent system with a single LLM to process the textual data descriptions, and both Correct and Partial drop sharply as the model is easily overwhelmed in complex IM scenarios.
-Therefore, well-designed role specialization and collaboration are essential to decompose the reasoning burden and sustain performance.
+(2) \textbf{Cross-review is critical for robust diagnosis under complex IM scenarios (A2)}.
+For A2, we remove the cross-review mechanism and let the three expert agents generate their diagnoses independently without reviewing or refining each other's outputs.
+Both Correct and Partial drop sharply, indicating that cross-review is essential because it incorporates complementary perspectives, reconciles divergent reasoning, and uncovers missing or weak evidence across agents, all of which are crucial for maintaining diagnostic quality.
 (3) \textbf{Internal training and external reflection are complementary for sustained gains (A3, A4)}.
 For A3, we fine-tune the agents with PPO only, whereas for A4 we disable PPO and rely solely on reflection-based knowledge distillation with RAG at inference.
 Both variants underperform the full model, with lower Correct/Partial across systems, indicating that both internal training and external reflection to be indispensable for improving performance, and in combination they deliver complementary gains as the system evolves.